-Any activity that interferes with the normal operation of the

-University or infringes on the safety of other members of the University community including obstructing an academic class or lecture, administrative support function or university event or business.
+Any activity that interferes with the normal operation of the University or infringes on the safety of other members of the University community including obstructing an academic class or lecture, administrative support function or university event or business.
 Engaging in classroom conduct prohibited by the faculty member or in violation of law or University policy is also prohibited.
-See also Chapman University Statement on Free Speech.
+See also Chapman University Statement on Free Speech and the Classroom Behavior section of the catalog.